juanpostiglione/Smart_Traffic_Light_Controller/README.md

 # Traffic_Light_Controller

 ## Overview:
 This repository contains a VHDL project that simulates a traffic light controller.
-Designed with educational purposes in mind, it models a traffic light system at an intersection, accounting for both regular traffic flow and emergency vehicle precedence.
+This kind of traffic light controller, which includes functionality to detect the presence of emergency vehicles and alter the normal operation cycle of traffic signals, can be considered a "smart" traffic system.
+The incorporation of sensors and logic to prioritize emergency vehicles is an innovative feature that is becoming more common in modern traffic systems.

 ## Description:
 The core of the traffic light controller is a state machine that navigates through a series of states to control the lights according to a set of defined rules.
 The FSM logic takes into account the following sequence: